ThashmikaX/interview-preparation/quiestions.md

-difference between stacks and queues. gave simple scenarios and asked what data structure to use? standards for writing rest api requests? difference between get and post request? what is the use patch request?
+difference between stacks and queues. gave simple scenarios and asked what data structure to use?
-Asked whether I knew about agile methodologies?
-Role of a SCRUM master?
-What are the events in a Sprint?

 Projects I have done
 My interests
 FYP"
-selected a project from the cv and told to explain it asked why did you choose the languages and databases you used why mysql without dynamodb or mongodb what would you consider when choosing a db which project had the most lines of code explain fyp differences and similarities between c++, javascript, python, java asked about memory allocation and dealloc in cpp and java- didnt know much about it write a pseudo code for memory management - dealloc and alloc Describe Linked Lists
+selected a project from the cv and told to explain it

+which project had the most lines of code explain fyp differences and similarities between c++, javascript, python, java asked about memory allocation and dealloc in cpp and java- didnt know much about it write a pseudo code for memory management - dealloc and alloc

-Compare linkedlists vs array
-How to get the 5th element from the end of the linkedlist Most suitable data structure to get the max value of a item set, time complexity given is O(1) How to compare models when the dataset is imbalanced explain a project you are familiar draw the highlevel architecture diagram of the project reasoning behind choosing the technologies why mysql, why use rest api other communication methods you know (rest and soap) rest url and status codes -> 200 for success, /books for adding a resource what is a transaction in mysql
+How to compare models when the dataset is imbalanced explain a project you are familiar draw the highlevel architecture diagram of the project reasoning behind choosing the technologies

-ACID properties
-SQL - queries -> count and groupby one table count and grouby with join explain oop concepts with java showed an interface and asked whats wrong with it (it had private members) threads vs process how to creare threads in java when multiple threads access a variable what problems can happen - inconsistent state how can we remedy - use synchronization tell about design patterns you know and have you used them in projects asked why do you use builder pattern (because i said i know builder pattern) Do you know about chain of responsibility design pattern. asked difference between array and arraylist, arraylist and linkedlist explain stack and queue how would you solve balanced paranthesis problem (tell verbally) "Explain how to solve a question that was given(reordering of a linked list- https://drive.google.com/file/d/1Sft0lvJw_8LyZNwArVsL9zuLwVNy_8Sf/view?usp=sharing )
+explain oop concepts with java showed an interface and asked whats wrong with it (it had private members)

+tell about design patterns you know and have you used them in projects asked why do you use builder pattern (because i said i know builder pattern) Do you know about chain of responsibility design pattern. explain stack and queue how would you solve balanced paranthesis problem (tell verbally) "Explain how to solve a question that was given(reordering of a linked list- https://drive.google.com/file/d/1Sft0lvJw_8LyZNwArVsL9zuLwVNy_8Sf/view?usp=sharing )